 Both stages using public transport have very limited daily departures and the total journey times, including connections, can be very long.
-The other inconvenience of using public transport is that the last train departure is at 20:18 (correct October 2016, please see link to timetable later in the article), which means that if you are landing later than 18:00 a private or shared transfer will be required.
+The other inconvenience of using public transport is that the last train departure is at 20:18 (correct March 2017, please see the link to timetable later in the article), which means that if you are landing later than 18:00 a private or shared transfer will be required.
 The main advantage of using public transport is that it is very cheap and unlike many of the other Algarve resorts, Lagos train and bus stations are actually in the city centre.

 The beaches of Lagos are worth the effort!

 No, a taxi hired directly from the airport arrivals lounge to Lagos will be very expensive (>€100 fare plus motorway tolls).
 The Algarve has Uber taxis and the drivers are courteous and cars are smart but due to the distance even an Uber taxi to Lagos will be expensive.
 A much better option is to pre-booked a private transfer, which cost €68/€136 (one way/return).

 A taxi all the way to Lagos will be very expensive!

 Cheaper options are the shared transfer coaches with tickets around €25- €30 but as Lagos is the furthest major resort town, journeys are surprisingly long, with many stops.
 During the summer Faro Airport is chaotic, with massive queues for everything; it is always advisable to pre-book transfers.
 Another option is to spend a night in Faro, which is a surprisingly pleasant city, and then catch the train the following day.

 Private Transfer from the airport